SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/GunAsset.rst

 Rewards
 -------

 Gun assets can use quest rewards.
 For example, every time the ranged weapon is fired an item could be spawned in the player's inventory.
 Alternatively, shooting the ranged weapon may be required to complete a quest.
-Refer to `Rewards.rst <../NPCAsset/Rewards.rst>`_ for additional documentation.
+For more information, refer to the :ref:`Rewards <doc_npcasset_rewards>` documentation.

 These rewards are prefixed with ``Shoot_Quest_``.
 For example, ``Shoot_Quest_Rewards 1``.